Vocal fry register: In speech

-During the 20th century, vocal fry in English was most commonly associated to intonational falls produced by male speakers of RP (Received Pronunciation).
-Notable examples are the movie characters James Bond as played by Sean Connery, and Shere Khan, voiced by actor George Sanders who turned creaky voice into his trademark.
+During the 20th century, vocal fry in English was most commonly associated to intonational falls produced by male speakers of Received Pronunciation.
+Notable examples are the movie characters James Bond as played by Sean Connery, and Shere Khan voiced by the actor George Sanders who turned creaky voice into his trademark.

 Some evidence exists of vocal fry becoming more common in the speech of young female speakers of American English in the early 21st century, but its frequency's extent and significance are disputed.
 Researcher Ikuko Patricia Yuasa suggests that the tendency is a product of young women trying to infuse their speech with gravitas by means of reaching for the male register and found that "college-age Americans ... perceive female creaky voice as hesitant, nonaggressive, and informal but also educated, urban-oriented, and upwardly mobile."

 In native speakers of American English, young women use vocal fry more frequently than men.
 When asked to read a passage, female speakers used vocal fry at a rate four times higher than male speakers.

 Creaky voice is frequent in a number of languages, including Finnish, where it serves as a cue for phrase-boundaries and turn-taking.
 Some languages, such as Jalapa Mazatec, use vocal fry (creaky voice) as a linguistically significant marker; the presence or absence of vocal fry can then change the meaning of a word.